June17ang/Hands-on-Go/README.md

 # http Project
     This project demonstrate the use of on of the most popular package of Go.
 Namely the 'http' package.
 Implementations are done to get a better understanding of interfaces in Go.
+# Assignment2 Project
+    This project contains the solution for the Assignment2 on Interface of the course of Udemy.